 Restrictions could be introduced if there is a local flare-up of coronavirus, a minister says.

-Local lockdowns will be used to stop 'flare-ups'
+Coronavirus: Local lockdowns will be used to suppress 'flare-ups', says Hancock

 The health secretary says coronavirus restrictions are part of plans to suppress infections in England.

 Scotland's coronavirus restrictions are set to be eased, but what do Scots think about the future?

 Plan to boost environment post-virus urged